 NOTE: some people may take this opportunity to offload any frustrations.
 Do not take this personally; it is best to listen and then move on to the next question when possible.

 ADMINISTRATIVE INFORMATION

-Person conducting g interview Name (print):
+Person conducting interview Name (print):

 Contact details:

 Date:

-ne front page of this survey form and a poses of recovery from this emergenc -
+• ive been given the front page of this given for the purposes of recovery f ,

 Name (print):

 Signature: Date:

 Section One: Occupier and Property